What is blackout poetry?

 Blackout poetry is when you take a written piece of text from a book, newspaper, or magazine and redact words, in order to come up with your very own poetry!

-Step 1: Find a newspaper article, and old book, or a magazine that you feel comfortable destroying....er, altering.
+Find a newspaper article, and old book or a magazine that you feel comfortable destroying....er, altering.

-Step 2: Skim the passage and keep your eye out for that eye catching word that will guide the theme of your poem.
+Skim the passage and keep your eye out for that eye-catching word that will guide the theme of your poem.

-Step 3: Read the poem in its entirety.
-Go back and circle words or short phrases that might relate to your eye catching word or phrase.
+Read the poem in its entirety.
+Go back and circle words or short phrases that might relate to your eye-catching word or phrase.

-Step 4: Make your final decisions and black out the rest of the poem!
-They can be single words or you can choose to tell a story.
+Make your final decisions and black out the rest of the poem!
+Your poem can be made up of single words or phrases.
+They can be single words or they can be read like a story.
 It's totally up to you!

 Laura D. contributed some select works from her collection of Blackout Poetry to this blog post.
 She currently has a whole book she is working to turn into Blackout Poetry.
-Laura is a Library Specialist at Castlewood Library.
-You can follow her at AraphoeLauraD.
+Follow her at AraphoeLauraD.